AdamOlsson/game_engine_cpp/README.md

 - Can we simplify Pipelines even more?
     - It should be easy to create a new pipeline
 - Wrap VkDescriptorSetLayout in a class to handle descruction
+- Wrap DescriptorSet, DescriptorSetLayout and DescriptorPool in a single class
 - Wrap VkShaderModule in a class to handle descruction
 - build the render engine and physics engine separately as with software agent
 - Fetch Vulkan during CMake generation of build files